 It is important to monitor not only the amount of absorbed oil, but also its quality, which is negatively affected with the high frying temperature, as well as contact with the steam released during frying.
-In addition, pieces of crushed pellets can get into the oil.
+In addition, pieces of crushed raw materials can get into the oil.
 Charring quickly, it contaminates the oil with combustion products.
 The properties of the oil during frying gradually change as a result of the influence of various factors.
 With prolonged frying of pellets in the same oil, its color becomes dark, the taste deteriorates, becoming bitter with a flavor of drying oil.
 The weight, the viscosity and the content of non-oxidized substances and FFA (free fatty acids) increase, iodine number and flash point decrease.
 The smoke point is the feature of the resistance of the oil to heat.
 Changes in the properties of oils are a consequence of some complex simultaneous processes, in which the main role belongs to oxidation, then polymerization and, finally, hydrolysis.
 When heating oil without food, more significant changes occur in it than when frying the food.
 This is due to the fact that the product contains proteins and antioxidants that react with the oxidized components of the fat, preventing their further transformation.
 Foods rich with vitamin C and starch protect the fat in the oil from oxidation.
 Oxidation processes are the most important among those occurring in the oil during storage and heating them with air access.
-It is these processes that mainly cause the appearance of rancidity in the oil during storage and during frying, and then in the finished product.
+It is these processes that mainly cause the appearance of rancidity in the oil during storage and during frying.

 The hydroperoxides are prone to decomposition reactions: the amount of peroxide compounds increases at the beginning, and then begins to fall as a result of destruction.
 Therefore, there is no correlation between the taste of the oil and its peroxide value and it is not possible to use it to assess the quality of the oil.
 With the decomposition of peroxide compounds, the hydroxy acids and carbonyl compounds are formed.
 An increase of the fat temperature, the ratio of its surface to the volume, as well as the number of double bonds, accelerates the chain oxidative reaction.
 The light exposure also speeds up the oxidation process.
 The resulting hydroperoxides are the primary molecular product of oil self-oxidation.
 As a result, they undergo numerous transformations, forming secondary oxidation products.
 With a continuous frying process, the quality of the deep-frying oil depends on the amount of oil change: